Learning without Seeing nor Knowing: Towards Open Zero-Shot Learning: Experiments

+In order to understand how difficult OZSL is, in this Section, we inspect the performance achievable by combining state-of-the-art feature generators (\cite{Xian_2018_CVPR,narayan20} for ZSL, combining them with a state-of-the-art classifier for open recognition: Openmax \cite{OpenMax}.

-Overall, the recall of Openmax in rejecting the unknown ($R_\Omega = 22.12\%$) is not so dissimilar to the recall values scored on some unseen classes (\eg, Horse or Walrus in Fig. \ref{fig:barsAWA}).
-Despite we register a limitation of Openmax in achieving a reliable rejection precision $P_\Omega$, we posit that this is not an actual limitation of Openmax. \textit{As it is}, Openmax is arguably a state-of-the-art method to perform rejection, while also recognizing seen classes only.
-We deem that, by showing that a plain transfer of Openmax from its original framework to OZSL (in which, unseen classes has to be recognized \textit{as well}), we show how difficulty OZSL actually is.
-The suboptimal precision scored by Openmax has to be intented as a reason to investigate OZSL which appears as arguably hard - and thus intriguing.
+In Figure \ref{fig:barsAWA}, we compare a standard softmax (in blue) vs. Openmax (in red), using a CLSWGAN \cite{Xian_2018_CVPR} for unseen (but not unknown) feature generation.
+On average, we do not register a sharp overall advantage of openmax versus softmax (only +0.6\% boost in precision and +0.9\% for recall given by Openmax tuned with tail size 2).
+In principle, openmax is theoretically superior to a softmax operator, since it is capable of performing rejection.
+However, experimentally, we did non register a direct consequence in a superior classification performance.
+In fact, the recall of Openmax in rejecting the unknown ($R_\Omega = 22.12\%$) is not so dissimilar to the recall values scored on some unseen classes (\eg, Horse or Bobcat in Fig. \ref{fig:barsAWA}).
+As shown in the literature \cite{OpenMax}, Openmax is arguably a state-of-the-art method to perform rejection, while also recognizing seen classes only.
+However, a plain transfer of Openmax from its original framework to OZSL (in which, unseen classes have to be recognized \textit{as well}) is not enough to solve the problem.
+We deem this as evidence for the intrinsic difficulty of OZSL which appears as arguably hard - and thus intriguing.